Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_client_create(&g_client_h);
    ```

-2. Define the callback that is invoked when the client receives the abilities changes.
+2. Define the callback that gets invoked when the client receives the change in abilities.
-   For example, to define a callback for a playback ability:
+   To define a callback for a playback ability:
    ```
    ret = mc_client_set_playback_ability_updated_cb(g_client_h, _mc_playback_ability_updated_cb, NULL);
    ```